wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 ### From text to vectors: producing embeddings

 So the app flow is pretty straightforward.
-We need to have data prepared as vector representations, and when a user prompts, we need to transform it to a vector and compare it with those prepared to find the nearest (the most similar).
+When a user submits a query, we need to transform it into a vector and compare it with the stored vectors to find the most similar ones.
 But how do we make such a conversion of user input and data?
 With an AI model, of course!

-These models, called embedding models, are different from regular chat models, but they are offered by all key AI providers.
+Embedding models are specialized neural networks designed to convert text into vector representations, and are different from large language models used for chat.
 For instance, OpenAI is offering three at the moment of writing this - `text-embedding-3-small`, `text-embedding-3-large` and `text-embedding-ada-002` .
 We can select whichever model we like, but we need to keep to these rules:

 * Tune the number of dimensions based on purpose - a higher number of dimensions is usually good for capturing nuances in data; similar but still different data may have slightly different vectors and hence search may be more accurate.
 On the other hand, a higher number of parameters may require more resources to compute search and require more storage for larger vectors.
 * Model is self-hosted or consumed via API - like for LLMs, we pick from models that we can install locally or use services exposed by AI providers.
 * Input and data must be converted using the same model - each model represents space differently, which makes vectors produced not compatible if two different models were used.
-If you want to test which embedding works best for your case (with A/B testing perhaps), you need to have embeddings produced by different models.
+If you want to compare which embedding model works best for your use case (e.g., via A/B testing), you need to generate embeddings for your data using each model separately.

 If you would like to browse available models, go check https://huggingface.co/blog/mteb, which also measures how powerful they all are.